gnowoel/exphbs/docs/helpers.md

 }
 ```

 The `hello` helper will be automatically registered.
-And we can use it in the templates as below:
+We can use the helper in a template as below:

 ```html
 {{hello}}
 ```

-After rendering, the resulting HTML would be:
+The resulting HTML will be:

 ```html
 Hello!